Physical Media Revival 2026: Why the FTC is Fighting for Your Right to Actually Own Movies

 1. Subscription Costs Have Exploded

-Let me show you the math that broke me.
-Netflix was $8.99 a month in 2020.
-The cheapest ad-free plan today is $17.99, and the premium 4K tier is $24.99.
-Disney+ launched at $6.99 and is now $18.99 for ad-free — a roughly 172% increase in under six years.
 And that's just two services.
-Most of us are juggling four, five, or six subscriptions at any given time, easily spending $80 to $120 a month.
-Add it up over a year and you're spending more than enough to build a serious physical library — and at the end of the year, with streaming, you own absolutely nothing.
+Most of us are juggling four, five, or six subscriptions.
+Easily $80 to $120 a month.
+Add it up over a year and you're spending more than enough to build a serious physical library.
+And at the end of the year, with streaming, you own absolutely nothing.

 2. Content Disappears Without Warning